IBMStreams/samples/ConsistentRegions/NonBlockingCheckpoint/README.md

 This directory contains sample codes to demonstrate the usage of non-blocking checkpointing in consistent regions.
 Non-blocking checkpointing for Consistent Regions are available in Streams since V4.2.
 Please refer to the [Streams documentation] (https://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.dev.doc/doc/consistentoperatorsnonblockcheckpoint.html) for details.
-There is also a related blog post on Streamsdev (https://developer.ibm.com/streamsdev/).
+There is also a related blog post on [Streamsdev](https://developer.ibm.com/streamsdev/).

 ## Included files:
 The top directory contains the following sub-directories and files: